 It didn’t take long for Porcaro to make a name for himself as a drummer outside the family circle.
 “Even back in junior high school he had that deep pocket,” Steve Porcaro remembers.
-“I mean, at one point in the school band they had two drummers.
+“I mean, at one point in the school band, they had two drummers.
 One was the flashy soloist, but Jeff, you know, he was laying it down.”

 When the whole show was over and they presented the winners with their trophies, they made an announcement that for the first time ever a trophy was going to be given to the most outstanding musician in the stage band.
 Henry Mancini, Clare Fischer, Lalo Shifrin, all these people on the committee voted Jeff as the outstanding musician of the show.
 That was a really, really proud moment for all of us.
 And, you know, right after that he was kind of the talk of the town.”

-It was during that period when Jeff made the fateful connection with guitarist Steve Lukather.
+It was during that period that Jeff made the fateful connection with guitarist Steve Lukather.
 “I remember the first time I met Jeff,” says Lukather.
 “He walked in and there was this aura.
 I mean, I’d heard about him; he was already a legend in high school.
 He was the cat.
 He was the guy.
 He was born the guy.
-He was the one who everybody wanted to be – who everybody wanted to hang with.”
+He was the one who everybody wanted to be – who everybody wanted to hang with.

 “When they won their first award, the whole orchestra turned around and smiled at me,” says Joe.
 “And then it kept going and going.
-Album of the year, and this and that and on and on.
+Album of the year, and this and that, and on and on.
 I was a basket case by the end of that night, and the orchestra wouldn’t leave me alone.
 I was so proud of those guys.”